• Twitter

 • Statement of Intent for Supporting Equality

-• How we identify, assess and review children with SEN
+• How we identify, assess and review children with SEND

-• How children with SEN engage in all activities
+• How children with SEND engage in all activities

 • Support for Emotional & Social Development